 Building on existing collaboration between MSU and the Grand Rapids based Van Andel Institute, OSiRIS has installed NVMe-based Ceph OSD nodes and an NFS gateway at the institute to enable direct access to bioinformatics research data.
 OSIRIS at VAI will enable VAI bioinformaticians to work with MSU researchers to better understand Parkinson's disease and cance.
 OSiRIS facilitates data access for VAI researchers to leverage the computational resources at MSU Institute for Cyber Enabled Research.
 More Information

-The Naval Research Lab is collaborating with researchers at UM to share their high-resolution ocean models with the broader community.
-This data is not classified but was stored on Navy computers that were not easily accessible to many researchers.
+U.S. Naval Research Lab is collaborating with researchers at U-M to share their high-resolution ocean models with a global community.
+This unclassified data was stored on US Navy computers that were not easily accessible to many researchers.
 OSiRIS enables scientists worldwide to leverage these models.
 More Information

 The ATLAS Event Service is designed to leverage object stores like OSiRIS for fine grained physics event data which can be retrieved and computed in small chunks and leverage transient compute resources.
 More Information

 Homed at U-M Institute for Social Research, the NIH 5 year project ‘Effect of the Placental Epigenome on Stunting in a Longitudinal African Cohort’ uses OSiRIS to store and share data to a wider community.
 More Information

 At WSU the Microscopy, Imaging & Cytometry Resources (MICR) core leverages OSiRIS to enable wider access to imaging data.

 The JETSCAPE collaboration at WSU is an NSF funded multi-institutional effort to design event simulators for ultra-relativistic heavy-ion collisions.
 OSiRIS provides a universal storage platform for collaborative access.